ntlinh16/cloudal/templates/README.md

 # Run the experiment

-We assume that you already followed the setting steps in [Installation](https://github.com/ntlinh16/cloudal#installation) to set up all necessary for running _cloudal_ on G5K.
+We assume that you already followed the setting steps in [Installation](https://github.com/ntlinh16/cloudal#installation) to set up all necessary for running _cloudal_.

 You only need to run the command: